pipehappy1/SES2020spring/README.md

 ## Unit 2: Agile Programming

 We will have 2 parts in this unit.
 In the first part, we go through an agile method called Scrum.
-In this second part, we will talk about object oriented programming in C++ and Python.
+In this second part, we will talk about Python.